ArloM-dev/ArloM-dev/README.md

 ### Hobbies

-As someone who tends to get distracted easily, I tend to end up with a range of skills and hobbies.
+As someone who tends to get distracted easily, I often to end up with a range of skills and hobbies.

 Off the top of my head, the list includes:
 - Programming